mattgiguere/mattgiguere.github.io/_posts/2015-01-02-quantifying-correlation.md

 tags: statistics activity planets p-values bootstrap MonteCarlo frequentist
 ---

 In a [recent][n2k2] work, I used the Pearson linear correlation coefficient, \rho, to describe the linear correlation between the radial velocity (RV) measurements and the S-values.
-I also made a [chunk of code](https://github.com/mattgiguere/pyutil/blob/master/pearsonBootstrapPvalue.py), named `pearsonBootstrapPvalue.py`, that calculates the p-value through a bootstrap Monte Carlo analysis.
+I also made a [chunk of code][bsCode], named `pearsonBootstrapPvalue.py`, that calculates the p-value through a bootstrap Monte Carlo analysis.

 These two pieces of code came in handy again for some recent work measuring the H-alpha spectral line for activity analysis, and checking for correlation with the  RV measurements.